Selection Guide for Oil Spill Response Countermeasures

 Because oil spilled onto the water's surface quickly weathers and becomes difficult to work with, there's usually little time for spill responders to research less familiar countermeasures such as solidifiers, dispersants, shoreline pretreatment agents, and elasticity modifiers.
 For this reason, responders rely heavily on more familiar technology such as booms and skimmers.

-You can use the Selection Guide online or download it for use in places where Internet connectivity is limited.
-The Selection Guide provides detailed information about 10 categories of less-familiar response technologies, as well as data about the products within those categories that are on the NCP Product Schedule (or that need not be listed, in the case of sorbents).
-It also provides a step-by-step, automated process for determining which products might be useful in a given oil spill situation.
+A guidance document created by the EPA provides detailed information about 10 categories of less-familiar response technologies, as well as data about the products within those categories that are on the National Contingency Plan (NCP) Product Schedule (or that need not be listed, in the case of sorbents).
 The information in the Selection Guide is designed to be applicable nationwide within the U.S.

 More Information about Alternative Response Technologies

 Dispersant Application Observer Job Aid: This field guide serves as a refresher for people who have completed training in dispersant application observation.

 Characteristic Coastal Habitats: Choosing Spill Response Alternatives: This job aid illustrates typical attributes of North American coastal habitats at risk from oil spills.
 The text describes each habitat and discusses how oil is likely to behave there, as well as considerations for treating oil.

 Shoreline Countermeasures Manuals: These tools, customizable for the region, are for people who must plan and implement shoreline countermeasures in order to reduce the ultimate environmental impact and cost of an oil spill.